nuxt/docs/en/guide/installation.md

 ---
 title: Installation
 description: Nuxt.js is really easy to get started with.
-A simple project only need the `nuxt` dependency.
+A simple project only needs the `nuxt` dependency.
 ---

 > Nuxt.js is really easy to get started with.
 A simple project only need the `nuxt` dependency.